SJV-S/OpenCelerator/README.md

 # OpenCelerator

 OpenCelerator (formerly named iChart) is an open-source Python implementation of the Standard Celeration Chart (SCC).
 The SCC is a versatile data visualization tool used in the field of Precision Teaching and other areas for analysis of frequencies.
 The project is currently in alpha with new releases coming out on a regular basis.
 The goal is a free and easy to use app for charting on desktop.

-While available for free and without restrictions, please consider donating if you have the means and like the project.
-A donation button can be found in the app.

 Tutorial: [Playlist](https://www.youtube.com/playlist?list=PLAU5et__-B6HCHmlgyxgPPDJ2rHgZ1PY4)<br>
 About me: [LinkedIn](https://www.linkedin.com/in/jsv01/)<br>
 YouTube: [Channel](https://www.youtube.com/@sudorandom7619)<br>